 What are clinical trials and why do people participate?

-Clinical trials are part of clinical research and at the heart of all medical advancement.
+Clinical trials are part of clinical research and are at the heart of all medical advances.
 Clinical trials look at new ways to prevent, detect, or treat disease.
 Treatments might be new drugs or new combinations of drugs, new surgical procedures or devices, or new ways to use existing treatments.
 Studies follow strict, scientific standards which protect patients and help produce reliable clinical trial results.
 Clinical trials are one of the final stages of a long and careful research and development process.
 The process often begins in a laboratory, where scientists first develop and test new ideas.

 People participate in clinical trials for a variety of reasons.
 Healthy volunteers say they participate to help others and to contribute to moving science forward.
-Participants with an illness or disease also participate to help others, but also to possibly receive the newest treatment and to have the additional care and attention from the clinical trial staff.
+Participants with an illness or disease also participate to help others, but also to possibly receive the newest treatment and to have additional care and attention from the clinical trial staff.
 Clinical trials offer hope for many people and an opportunity to help researchers find better treatments for others in the future.

 Are Clinical Trials Safe?

 - Every trial requires approval by an independent ethics committee – registered with the Australian Government’s National Health and Medical Research Council (NHMRC)

 - The Foundation follows regulations and guidelines in accordance with international certification under Good Clinical Practice(GCP) and in accordance with TGA (Australia), FDA (USA), EMA (EU) and Medicines Australia guidelines